binarynonsense/comic-book-reader/docs/README.en.md

   - Can export playlists to M3U files.
 - Tools:
   - Convert/Resize:
-    - Comic books (CBR, CBZ, CB7, PDF or EPUB<sup>[1]</sup> to CBR<sup>[3]</sup>, CBZ, CB7, PDF or EPUB).
+    - Comic books (CBR, CBZ, CB7, PDF or EPUB<sup>[1]</sup> to CBR<sup>[3]</sup>, CBZ, CB7, PDF or EPUB)
-    - Images (JPG, PNG, AVIF or WebP).
+    - Images (JPG, PNG, AVIF or WebP)
   - Create:
-    - A comic book (CBR<sup>[3]</sup>, CBZ, CB7, PDF or EPUB) from a list of image files and/or comic books.
+    - A comic book (CBR<sup>[3]</sup>, CBZ, CB7, PDF or EPUB) from a list of image files and/or comic books
-    - A QR code image from text.
+    - A QR code image from text
   - Extract:
-    - Comic book pages (to JPG, PNG, AVIF or WebP).
+    - Comic book pages (to JPG, PNG, AVIF or WebP)
-    - Text (OCR) from a comic book page or image file.
+    - Text (OCR) from a comic book page or image file
-    - A QR code's text from a comic book page or image file.
+    - A QR code's text from a comic book page or image file
-    - A color palette from a comic book page or image file.
+    - A color palette from a comic book page or image file
       - Can be exported to a GPL or ACO palette file.
   - Other:
     - Search and open books/comics from:
-      - Digital Comics Museum.
+      - Digital Comics Museum
-      - Internet Archive Books.
+      - Internet Archive Books
-      - Project Gutenberg.
+      - Project Gutenberg
-      - xkcd Webcomics.
+      - xkcd Webcomics
     - Search and open audiobooks from:
-      - Librivox AudioBooks.
+      - Librivox AudioBooks
     - Search dictionary terms from:
-      - Wiktionary Dictionary.
+      - Wiktionary Dictionary
     - Search and open radio station streams from:
-      - radio-browser.
+      - radio-browser

 > Notes:
 >